stuylinux/stuylinux.org/content/posts/meeting-posts/meeting0-about-stuy-linux.md

 title: "Meeting 0 Notes: About Stuy Linux"
 author: Axel Stahl [@axelKeizoStahl](https://github.com/axelKeizoStahl)
 date: 2026-02-21
+description: First Meeting of the 2025-2026 School Year!
 ---

-# Meeting 0: First Meeting of the 2025-2026 School Year!
 This first meeting served as an interest one for new and returning members.
 We were happy to see all the familiar faces and to meet new people!